 History of Matthias Baldwin Park

-In the 19th Century the area between Vine Street and Spring Garden Streets in northwest Center City was an industrial zone with foundries, the Baldwin Locomotive Works, the US Mint and other manufacturers.
-The area immediately around Matthias Baldwin Park was cleared as part of urban renewal in the 1960s and the Franklin Town Corporation was formed to redevelop the area.
+In the 19th century the area between Vine Street and Spring Garden Streets in northwest Center City was an industrial zone with foundries, the Baldwin Locomotive Works, and other manufacturers.
+The area immediately around Matthias Baldwin Park was cleared as part of urban renewal in the 1970s and the Franklin Town Corporation was formed to redevelop the area.
 The plan for a park at the current location was made and financed by that now defunct corporation in cooperation with the Redevelopment Authority.
 The park was originally named Franklin Town Park, but the name was officially changed in 2011 to Matthias Baldwin Park, after the founder of the Baldwin Locomotive Works.
 Today the most visible reminders of the original plan are the park and Franklin Town Boulevard, which was created to connect the area south of Vine Street with the grand development anticipated north of Vine Street in the 1970s.
 The Franklin Building (formerly Glaxo Smith Kline) and the Sheraton Hotel are the southern anchors of the old plan.
-Because of slow real estate demand in the 1970s thorough early 2000s, Community College of Philadelphia was able to expand over much of the area starting in the late 1970s when they moved into the building on Spring Garden Street that formerly contained the US Mint.
+Because of slow real estate demand in the 1970s through early 2000s, Community College of Philadelphia was able to expand over much of the area starting in the late 1970s when they moved into the building on Spring Garden Street that formerly contained the US Mint.

 In 1959, Philadelphia was the first city to require that a project utilizing public funds would need to include a permanent work of art.
 Redevelopment of the area presently around Matthias Baldwin Park, spearheaded by the Philadelphia Redevelopment Authority with federal, state and local money, was subject to the “One Percent for Art” requirement.